-Swarthmore College seeks to help its students realize their fullest intellectual and personal potential combined with a deep sense of ethical and social concern.
+Swarthmore College seeks to help its students realize their full intellectual and personal potential, combined with a deep sense of ethical and social concern.
 The purpose of Swarthmore College is to make its students more valuable human beings and more useful members of society.
 The College is committed to student learning in and out of the classroom and thus supports the personal and leadership development of students through extracurricular activities.

 Students are expected to familiarize themselves with the policies and rules concerning their conduct.
 The Student Handbook provides information about academic freedom and responsibility; ethical use of the library and other educational resources; standard citation practices; the information technology acceptable use policy; and the policies and procedures that guide the process when academic or behavioral misconduct is suspected.

 Swarthmore is primarily a residential college, conducted on the assumption that the close association of students and instructors is an important element in education.
 Most students live in college residence halls all four years.
 New students are required to live in the residence halls during their first two semesters.
 After their first year at the College, students are permitted to live in non-College housing.